 Walnut Canyon National Monument is located just outside of Flagstaff, Arizona.
 Visitors have the opportunity to see Cliff dwellings of the Sinagua Indians, built-in alcoves in the sandstone walls of the canyon.

-- Walnut Canyon National Monument
+About Walnut Canyon National Monument

 This National Monument offers the amazing chance to walk right up to Sinagua people's cliff dwellings.
-Located 10 miles east of Flagstaff this park is incredibly easy to visit.
+Located 10 miles east of Flagstaff, this park is incredibly easy to visit.

 The canyon in Walnut Canyon is 600 feet deep.
 The canyon was created by Walnut Creek which flows into the Colorado River and down to the Grand Canyon.